Dynamical Freezing in Exactly Solvable Models of Driven Chaotic Quantum Dots

-Here we examine a ``solvable" model involving two coupled quantum dots with $N$ orbitals each, described by the Sachdev-Ye-Kitaev model \cite{SSachdev1993,AYKitaev2015,JMaldacena2016c,DChowdhury2022a,CKuhlenkamp2020}, which becomes analytically tractable in the limit of $N\to\infty$ orbitals.
-Notably, our setup differs from prior studies, posing intriguing questions about the theoretical possibility of freezing.
-Specifically, can models with a local Hilbert-space dimension approaching $N\rightarrow\infty$, and {\it without} the notion of spatial locality, exhibit freezing?
-Moreover, what role does many-body chaos play?
-Does freezing occur at the level of individual disorder realizations, or only in a statistical disorder-averaged sense?
-Our model offers a unique technical advantage.
-Besides exact diagonalization for small-$N$, we can analyze the Schwinger-Dyson equations in the large-$N$ limit, providing additional analytical insights into the freezing dynamics.
-In a related work \cite{transmon_draft}, we have studied a driven model of coupled transmons — a prominent qubit hardware for quantum computing applications \cite{cqed} — which also exhibits dynamical freezing.
+{Here we examine a ``solvable" model involving two coupled quantum dots with $N$ orbitals each, described by the Sachdev-Ye-Kitaev model \cite{SSachdev1993,AYKitaev2015,JMaldacena2016c,DChowdhury2022a,CKuhlenkamp2020,PhysRevResearch.6.013094,PZhang2019,ALarzul2022,YCheipesh2021}, which becomes analytically tractable in the limit of $N\to\infty$ orbitals {through field-theoretic techniques}.
+Notably, our setup differs from prior studies, expanding the realm of the freezing phenomena beyond spin chain systems. {Most interestingly, while previously studied examples host well-defined quasiparticles in the static limit, the example considered here hosts no quasiparticle-like excitations and have short equilibration times.
+Whether such many-body systems can be frozen even approximately is {\it a priori} unclear.} We demonstrate that {\it strongly correlated} systems with a local Hilbert space dimension approaching $N\rightarrow\infty$ and {\it without} the notion of spatial locality exhibit freezing.
+Furthermore, freezing occurs not only at the level of individual disorder realizations studied via exact diagonalization methods, but also persists after disorder averaging.
+As a new characterization of freezing, we find that many-body chaos can be mitigated dynamically via Floquet drive.
+Our setup also offers a unique technical advantage, which can be investigated both through exact diagonalization for small-$N$, and Schwinger-Dyson equations in the large-$N$ limit.} {In particular, the large-$N$ field-theoretic formulation has allowed us to quantitatively compute the corrections to the freezing phenomenology, which goes beyond the Magnus expansion and reveals the approximate nature of the freezing phenomenology.} In a related work \cite{transmon}, we have also studied a driven model of coupled transmons — a prominent qubit hardware for quantum computing applications \cite{cqed} — which also exhibits dynamical freezing.

 {\it Model.-} We will be interested in a model of two coupled $(0+1)-$dimensional interacting quantum dots (Fig.~\ref{cartoon}a), labeled as $\alpha = L,~R$, with a Hamiltonian $H = H_{\rm{static}} + H_{\rm{dynamic}}$: